 - Fill the system with a 50/50 blended, fully formulated extended life antifreeze/coolant.
 Fill to the bottom of the surge tank filler neck.
 Fill slowly.
-Flow exceeding 11.2 l/ min (3 gpm) can give a false reading. - 2.
+Flow exceeding 3 gpm (11.2 l/min) can give a false reading. - NOTE: If the engine coolant is changed, the coolant filter must also be changed. - 2.
 Wait one minute and recheck the antifreeze/coolant level.
 Refill as necessary repeating step 1. - 3.
 Run the engine for 5 minutes and recheck the antifreeze/coolant level.
 Refill as necessary repeating step 1.
-Refer to LUBRICATION, page 9-1.
+Refer to Lubrication, page 9-1.